ideapedcode/node-mcp-server/README.md

 - The file system server has full read/write access to the file system where it runs
 - The MongoDB connector has access to the configured database
 - Both servers should be deployed in secure environments with appropriate access controls
-- Validate all inputs when using these servers in production environments

 ## Contributing